Bliss (2021 film): Plot

 After snorting the blue crystals, they wake up attached to a giant computer along with several others.
 He is told that he has been experiencing a simulation within a Brain Box created by Isabel to study alternate realities and their effects on the human brain.

 Isabel reveals they are a couple in this world and takes Greg home, showing him his drawings were recreations of this setting.
-Greg does not remember this world, and Isabel says that after a long dark period of poverty, most problems on Earth were eliminated, allowing humanity to flourish.
+Greg does not remember this world, and Isabel says that after a long, dark period of poverty, most problems on Earth were eliminated, allowing humanity to flourish.
 Greg still has vivid memories of the simulation, but Isabel warns him it pulls tricks on the user.

 A gala is thrown for the Brain Box.
 During the celebration, Greg wanders off and encounters a ghostly Emily, who implores him to come back to her.
 Isabel begins to see elements from the simulation leak into her view and hypothesizes they need to go back into the simulation and take more blue crystals in order to fully exit it.

 Back within the simulation, Isabel gets more crystals, but commits a murder in the process.
-The police are on their tail.
+The police pursue them.
 At her tent, Isabel finds that there are only enough crystals for one of them to leave.
 Greg suggests Isabel kill him since he believes real people cannot die in the simulation, but hearing Emily, who has tracked him down, Greg insists Isabel go back alone, which she accepts.

 Isabel distracts the police long enough for Greg to escape to a rehab clinic, admitting that he believes that his daughter Emily is real.
 Sometime later, Greg reconnects with Emily.